 Risk of Using Self-Signed on Public Sites

-- Security warnings may increase brand reputation
+- Security warnings may increase

-- customer trust are damaged
+- Brand Reputation & customer trust ca be damaged

 - Fear of credentials security